verhoevenv/verhoevenv.github.io/_drafts/2015-02-21-apprenticeship-patterns-reading-group.md

 ### Implementation in Cegeka
-​We should spread this!
+We should spread this!
 But how?
 Something at guild meeting or knowledge sharing meeting?
 Can we apply this to help people learn?
 Create trajectories for them on what to do?
-​But the book is not about "fixing your team" but about getting better yourself, cfr internal locus of control Developer Guild discussion: is the developers guild an implementation of the "community of professionals"?
+But the book is not about "fixing your team" but about getting better yourself, cfr internal locus of control Developer Guild discussion: is the developers guild an implementation of the "community of professionals"?
-It doesn't function as well as it should / could, because Craftsmanship is a mindset that just isn't there Joining the guild was mandatory, and people didn't like that It's hard to organize while being geographically seperate ​The guild doesn't replace the old software factory feeling, which died ​Why did it die?
+It doesn't function as well as it should / could, because Craftsmanship is a mindset that just isn't there Joining the guild was mandatory, and people didn't like that It's hard to organize while being geographically seperate The guild doesn't replace the old software factory feeling, which died Why did it die?
 Isn't quality THE huge selling point of Cegeka?
 Why do we have to cut the costs?
 A craftsman is more expensive than an amateur, it's with plumbing as it's with development A journeyman should frequently change masters and projects We don't really do this at Cegeka, definitely not in Hasselt General remarks and nice quotes
-​Can you do craftsmanship without agile?
+Can you do craftsmanship without agile?
 Yes, it's about the mindset to be proud of your code Yes, but it will be harder
 No, the manifesto explicitely references the agile manifesto